Assembly bias in the local PNG halo bias and its implication for $f_{\rm NL}$ constraints: Summary Conclusion

-Although the strong sensitivity of the $\bphi(b_1)$ relation to the details of the halo and galaxy populations may seem alarming and challenging, this in principle brings with it the opportunity to optimize galaxy selection strategies in surveys to detect $\fnl$.
-If the goal is just to detect $\fnl$, i.e., to distinguish it from zero (which would rule out single field inflation), then this can be done through constraints of the parameter combination $\fnl\bphi$, which do not require prior assumptions on $\bphi$ to be made.
-In this case then, even a rough understanding of the $\bphi(b_1)$ relation of the galaxies in surveys could go a long way in identifying what types of tracers are best to detect $\fnl$, even if the values of $\bphi$ cannot be determined extremely precisely.
+Although the strong sensitivity of the $\bphi(b_1)$ relation to the details of the halo and galaxy populations may seem alarming and challenging, this in principle brings with it the opportunity to optimize galaxy selection strategies in surveys to simply detect $\fnl \neq 0$.
+Constraints on $\fnl\bphi$ do not require $\bphi$ priors, and detecting $\fnl\bphi \neq 0$ would still allow to rule out single field inflation.
+In contrast to $\fnl$ constraints that require accurate and precise priors on $\bphi$, in $\fnl\bphi$ constraints even a rough understanding of the $\bphi(b_1)$ relation of the galaxies in surveys could go a long way in identifying what types of tracers are best to detect $\fnl \neq 0$.
 For example, the results of Ref.~\cite{Maccio:2006wpz} suggest that the surface brightness of disk galaxies may offer a way to select host halos with certain concentration values.
 Concretely, the correlation between halo spin and concentration, along with centrifugal considerations, imply that, at fixed halo mass, high (low) surface brightness disks reside in more (less) concentrated halos, and may as a result have a higher (lower) amplitude of the $\bphi(b_1)$ relation.
+Alternatively, although existing lensing-based estimates of the concentration of individual galaxies' host halos are currently very noisy, it is interesting to investigate whether in the future these can be made precise enough for selection cuts for $\fnl\bphi$ constraints; note that for a simple split into high/low concentration objects, the precision of the individual concentration estimates may not be as important.
 Furthermore, Ref.~\cite{2022JCAP...01..033B} found using hydrodynamical simulations that galaxies with lower black hole mass accretion rate (and by proxy, lower quasar luminosity) tend to have larger values of $\bphi$ at fixed $b_1$ (cf.~their Fig.~3), and as a result are more sensitive to $\fnl$.
-The investigation of which galaxy types are best (or worst) to constrain local PNG through their $|\bphi|$ values is an important line of research that is interesting to pursue further in future work.
+The investigation of which galaxy types are best (or worst) to detect $\fnl\bphi$ through their $|\bphi|$ values is an important line of research that is interesting to pursue further in future work.

 \acknowledgments{TL acknowledges support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program grant agreement No 864361.
 AB acknowledges support from the Excellence Cluster ORIGINS which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094-390783311.
 FS acknowledges support from the Starting Grant (ERC-2015-STG 678652) “GrInflaGal” of the European Research Council.
 VD acknowledges support by the Israel Science Foundation (ISF) grants no 2562/20, and would also like to thank the Max-Planck Institute for Astrophysics (Garching) for hospitality during the completion of this work.
 The simulations used in this work and their numerical analysis was done on the Freya and Cobra supercomputers of the Max Planck Computing and Data Facility (MPCDF).
 This research was supported by the Munich Institute for Astro, -Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311.
 Part of this work was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.}